Vandebron/mpyl/README-motivation.md

   - run specific information (initiator, branch/tag, build target)
   - input and output types of individual steps
 - Replaceablity
-  - Independent from Jenkins (or any other build executor)
+  - Independent of Jenkins (or any other build executor)
   - Runs locally, with no OS dependencies in as far as possible.
   - Where OS dependencies e.g. kubectl, helm are unavoidable, they are included in a docker image that can be used inside the executor
-- Non functional
+- Non-functional
   - Implemented in our default scripting language: Python
   - Type safe (mypy)
   - Extensively unit tested